danurmahendra/PRA-Simulator-and-Dashboard/README.md

-A simple file to help you track your betting history, providing performance data based on various filters and a summary dashboard.
+A tool that simulates an NBA player's stat line (points, rebounds, and assists) against specific opponents, and a sports betting tracker that helps you manage and visualize your betting statistics.

 sample dashboard/bet log: https://imgur.com/a/XJNOkKn